tarra tarra is an archive of works

 Giulia Lepori and Michał Krawczyk

-Giulia is a researcher and ethnographer currently working as a sessional academic with different Australian universities.
+Giulia is a researcher and ethnographer working as a sessional academic in various Australian universities.
 A community-minded volunteer, hiker, and horticulturist

 Michał is a researcher and a filmmaker.
 His creative practice focuses on human-environment relationships.
 Passionate hiker who loves working with the land